FAQs

 Why is the price higher for larger homes?

 Pricing is dependent on the amount of time it takes to survey the home and we pay our surveyors accordingly.
 A typical 3-bed home can take 2.5hrs whereas a 14-roomed property can take as long as 4-5 hrs.
+Visit the Pricing page for more info.

 Is this a survey of the outside of my home?